By Stefan Beck

 The French call it nostalgie de la boue, “yearning for the muck.”
 It’s an affliction endemic to young people who hope to become writers, and its symptoms are easy to spot: the shuffling gait

 and bloodshot eyes; the Salvation Army wardrobe, redolent of OTB parlors; the florid fascination with the Beat Generation; the equation of debasement with authenticity, which presents as an unthinking reverence for criminals, addicts, sex workers, the homeless, and Charles Bukowski.
-Often it proves fatal to emotional maturity and sound judgement.
+Often it proves fatal to emotional maturity and sound judgment.
 Once in a while it is a blessing in disguise.

 Where does it come from, this compulsive attraction to the seedy, the seamy, the salacious?
 In literature, it has a tortuous pedigree.
 We trace its spiritual origins to Diogenes and his barrel, to Jesus and his low-life companions, to the parable of Lazarus and Dives and to the Beatitudes, and to stories like Leo Tolstoy’s “Martin the Cobbler.”
 It branches off in darker directions: the life and works of the Marquis de Sade, Charles Baudelaire’s Les Fleurs du mal, Isaac Babel joining a Cossack regiment in order to experience “what we grown-ups call the essence of things.”
 It is in Babel’s Red Cavalry Stories that we find the blueprint for that muck-wallowing masterpiece of cult literature, Denis Johnson’s Jesus’ Son.